albertum1/cfc_team/README.md

 We will also assume that natural fires tend to have a life expectancy and don't live perpetually(One tree won't burn until the end of time).
 However, the real risk is the expansion of fires.
 For example, although one tree stopped burning, the fire could have expanded to other trees creating a domino effect.

 Therefore, a feature that might be interesting would be involving the perimeter of the fire.
-Since we do not know the the number of geographically separated fires I will create two features with respective assumptions:
+Since we do not know the number of geographically separated fires, I will create two features with respective assumptions:
 1. Assume the fire is conglomerated into one region and take the square root of the estimated area(leaving out the constants) as a feature.
 2. Assume the count of fires are all separated and have equal radius/length/height (No pixel of detected fire will touch another pixel).
 The feature will be created by square rooting the (fire area/ pixel count) then multiplying the pixel count to get the summation of the perimeters.